|Applies To||RSA Product Set: SecurID|

 |Issue||This article provides information on how to stack a Unix login prompt with a SecurID password prompt for two factor authentication.|

 Make a backup of the configuration file you are editing before making modifications to any PAM configuration files.

-|Resolution||On linux, the location of the pam configuration files are /etc/pam.d.
+On Linux, the location of the PAM configuration files is /etc/pam.d.

-|Notes||All PAM configuration files on RHEL are located in /etc/pam.d.
-Each protocol (sshd, telent (or as its known to pam as a configuration file, "remote"), rlogin etc) has its own unique file name.
+Each protocol (sshd, rlogin, telnet (also known as "remote"), etc.) has its' own unique file name.
 This differs from Solaris, which uses a single file /etc/pam.conf, for PAM configuration directives.